 Ms. Hogge reviewed MC19012 with the participants.
 The recommendation modifies NAESB WGQ Standard No 1.4.2 – Nomination Quick Response to accommodate the new data element Service Requester Agent.
 Ms. Hogge stated that previous versions contained modifications to NAESB WGQ Standard No. 1.4.1 – Nomination, but overlooked WGQ Standard No. 1.4.2 – Nomination Quick Response.
 Minor Correction MC19012 includes the corresponding edits in the Nomination Quick Response dataset.

 Ms. Hogge reviewed MC19014.
 The recommendation modifies the usage in the Allocation Transaction Matrix for Upstream /Downstream Identification Code, Imbalance Period and Route, as needed, in the NAESB WGQ Standard No. 2.4.3 Allocation data set.
 Ms. Hogge stated the minor correction is specific to the pathed nonthreaded unthreaded model.
-She explained that some data elements were added but not included in the Allocation transaction type matrix.
+She explained that some data elements were added to the data set but not included in the Allocation transaction type matrix.
 She added that MC19014 consisted of clean up rather than the addition of new data elements.

 Ms. Hogge explained that MC19017. and the recommendation modifies six datasets to update the definition of the Transaction Type code value PAL Balancing to allow for the transfer of quantities between contracts.
 Ms. Hogge stated that the minor correction provides more flexibility to the definition of the term.
 She stated that the current definition limits nominated quantity transfer between locations only, but PAL Balancing may also be done by transferring quantities between contracts.
 Some entities used the code value to balance one contract to another, rather than one location to another.
 In order to avoid adding a data element, the definition itself was expanded.